ttswap/ttswap-core/docs/error_en.md

-34:Execute Error, please freezen the token before 36:Execute Error, the initial quantity is too big or to small 38:Execute Error, the invest value of the good is to small

-61:Execute Error, not be mainnet
+34:Execute Error, please freezen the token before 36:Execute Error, the initial quantity is too big or to small 38:Execute Error, the invest value of the good is to small 39:Execute Error ,the excuter and the msgsender is not same 61:Execute Error, not be mainnet
 62:Execute Error, not a DAO administrator
 63:Execute Error, not a token super administrator